Picture Book WIP Critique

 Q. Can I call you instead?

-A. Yes, you can schedule a phone consultation instead of a written critique.
+A. Yes, you can schedule a phone or Skype call instead of a written critique.
 I will read your manuscript (at least three times) and make notes for our call.
-FYI: A phone consultation costs $100 less than a written critique because as we talk you will be the one taking notes about the changes you want to make.

 30 minute Children’s Book Manuscript